 - Checking that your payroll team or service provider and pay systems are set up to manage new SSP payment and average weekly earning calculations.

-- Familiarising yourself with your SSP payment responsibilities for any employees whose period of sickness begins before 6 April 2026 but continues after.
+- Familiarising yourself with your SSP payment responsibilities for any employees whose period of sickness begins before 6 April 2026 but continues on and after.

-From 1 April 2026, as is standard for the time of year, the National Minimum Wage will increase.
+From 1 April 2026, as is standard for the time of year, the National Minimum Wage has increased.
 While not strictly a change to employment law, it’s important to review pay for staff in lower paid or entry-level roles to ensure salary compliance:

 - the National Living Wage will increase from £12.21 to £12.71 per hour